DeepLabCut/DeepLabCut/docs/Overviewof3D.md

 ### If you use this code:

 We kindly ask that you cite [Mathis et al, 2018](https://www.nature.com/articles/s41593-018-0209-y) **&** [Nath*, Mathis*, et al., 2019](https://doi.org/10.1038/s41596-019-0176-0).

+## More than 2 camera support:

+Due to the excellent work of others, we will not have >2 cameras (via calibration support at this time).
+We also opt not to have them in DLC, as we want users to have the most flexibility in their systems.
+Here are other excellent options for you to use:

+- anipose.org; a wrapper for 3d deeplabcut (using openCV, numpy, scipy) | https://github.com/lambdaloop/anipose
+  - it is a pip install package that uses "calligator" https://github.com/lambdaloop/calligator, and can be installed inside your DLC conda env.
+- using Argus, easywand or DLTdv w/deeplabcut https://github.com/haliaetus13/DLCconverterDLT
+   - this can be used with the the highly popular Argus or DLTdv tools for wand calibration.